LanternYing/WSRec/Time-aware/WSPred/readme.txt

 For ease of reproducing and compare with other approaches, we provide the detailed experimental results with five metrics (MAE, NMAE, RMSE, MRE, NPRE), under the "result/" directory, after running the above QoS prediction approach on the dataset: "data/dataset#2".
-E.g.,"result/01_rtResult_0.05.txt" records the evaluation results for time slice = 1, under matrix density = 5%.
+E.g.,"result/avg_rtResult_0.05.txt" records the evaluation results under matrix density = 5%.
 In particular, each experiment is run for 20 times and the average result (including std value) is reported.
 These results can be directly used for your research work.

 On the other hand, if you want to reproduce our experiments, you can run the program with our provided Python scripts "run_rt.py" and "run_tp.py".
 You can